remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 tags: [Azure Policy, Logic Apps, Governance]
 comments: true
 ---
 In this post I'm taking you through an automation setup that initiates remediation tasks for Azure Policy non-compliant resources in Azure.
+This is a setup that Jan De Laet and myself created for making our lives easier.

 ![Crepe](../assets/img/logicapps/automatic.png){: .mx-auto.d-block :}